egggbeater/AlphaScreen-Curve-Fit/README.md

 ### Instructions:
 1. Obtain AlphaScreen data and arrange data points by descending inhibitor concentration.
 2. Delete data in Input.xlsx and replace with your data.
-Ensure your positive zero-concentration data points are in the bottom row, along with a zero value for the concentration column.
+Ensure your positive control zero-concentration data points are in the bottom row, along with a zero value for the concentration column.
 Keep the concentration column on the left.

 ![data](https://user-images.githubusercontent.com/49679286/138839301-d829ed8b-5167-4d40-89c1-7c4be3bd94b2.PNG)